pramnora/code-institute/README.md

 ## Introduction

-I joined Code Institute's FREE code along 5DCC/5 days coding challenge course.
+I joined Code Institute's FREE code along 5DCC/*5 days coding challenge*.

 The course began on Monday/and, today, is now Wednesday; so, by Friday this course will be done;
 and, I should have obtained a certificate stating: 'beginning front end web developer';